Monsters, Inc.: Plot

-Sulley finds a way to return to the monster world, but Mike initially refuses to go with him.
-Sulley returns to the factory and rescues Boo from the scream extractor, but Randall fights him.
-Mike returns to reconcile with Sulley, incapacitates Randall, and both search for Boo's door.
-Randall eventually catches up to the trio, and Boo easily defeats him after a chase through the factory door vault.
-Sulley and Mike banish Randall through a door to a trailer in a swamp in the human world, where the homeowners beat him with a shovel.
-Sulley and Mike destroy the door to prevent Randall's return.
+Mike and Sulley are found by the Abominable Snowman, who takes them to his lair.
+He reveals a nearby village; Sulley hopes to use its closets to return to Monstropolis, but Mike, feeling betrayed, refuses to go with him.
+Sulley returns to the factory and rescues Boo from the scream extractor.
+Mike returns to reconcile with Sulley, and Randall chases them through the enormous door vault as the trio searches for Boo's door.
+Randall eventually grabs Boo, but she overcomes her fear of him and attacks him.
+Mike and Sulley banish Randall to the human world and destroy his corresponding door.

-They finally locate Boo's door, but Waternoose brings it down to the scare floor, intending to have the CDA arrest Mike and Sulley.
-Mike distracts the CDA while Sulley and Boo lure Waternoose into the training room, where Sulley tricks Waternoose into revealing his conspiracy with Randall to kidnap as many children as needed to save the company.
-Mike, having recorded the conversation, exposes Waternoose to the CDA, who arrest him.
-Undercover CDA agent Roz allows Sulley to send Boo home, but orders her door destroyed.
-Sulley retools the company's power generation method to harvest children's laughter instead of screams, as laughter is ten times more powerful.
-With the energy crisis solved, the factory is now focused on making children laugh to collect energy; Mike becomes the company's top comedian and Sulley becomes the new CEO.
-Mike then reveals to Sulley he has rebuilt Boo's door.
-Sulley enters it and he and Boo greet each other.
+Mike and Sulley locate Boo's door, but Waternoose calls it down to the scare floor, intending to have the CDA arrest them.
+Mike distracts the CDA while Sulley and Boo lure Waternoose into the simulator room.
+Sulley tricks Waternoose into revealing his conspiracy to kidnap hundreds of children to solve the energy crisis.
+Mike records the conversation and replays it to the CDA, who arrest Waternoose.
+Scare floor administrator Roz reveals herself as an undercover CDA agent, and allows Sulley to send Boo home, but orders her door shredded.

+Sulley retools the factory to harvest children's laughter rather than screams, since laughter is ten times more powerful.
+With the energy crisis solved, Mike becomes the company's top comedian, and Sulley becomes the new CEO.
+Mike then reveals to Sulley that he has painstakingly rebuilt Boo's door, allowing Sulley to reunite with Boo.